 Data collection is critical to the sharing of information and the tracking of the current trends of the opioid epidemic within Plymouth County.
 Data collection is vital as it indicates exactly where we need to place our resources in order to effect the most change.

 In order to obtain true statistics, it is necessary to collect data throughout the county in the same organized, uniform way.

-To get around these hurdles, The Task Force members worked with all of the Police Chiefs, Fire Chiefs, area hospitals, EMS providers and schools to implement a county-wide strategy to collect data.
+In December 2016, in an effort to get around these hurdles, District Attorney Cruz utilized $20,000.00 in grant monies to contract with Kelley Research Associates (KRA) to work with our Task Force members, the Plymouth County Police Chiefs, Fire Chiefs, area hospitals, EMS providers and schools to implement a county-wide strategy to collect data.

 An intake form was created and handed out to all of these agencies to identify the kind of data they would like to collect; the method they were using to collect their data; and their purpose for collecting this data.

-The present goal that the Data Subcommittee is working on, is the ability to access statistics based on real time data.
-To achieve this goal, a centralized database has been created by Kelly Research & Associates.
-The database is solely funded through our task force.
+The Task Force Members then focused on the ability to access statistics based on real time data.
+To achieve this goal, a centralized web-based database was created by Kelly Research & Associates (KRA).

-This centralized database will enable us to share data and track current trends across Plymouth County in real time.
-The above mentioned agencies across Plymouth County have all entered into an agreement to utilize this database through our task force initiative-The Plymouth County Outreach.
+This centralized web-based database has enabled us to share data and track current trends across Plymouth County in real time.
+The above mentioned agencies across Plymouth County have all entered into an agreement to utilize this database through our task force initiative-The Plymouth County Outreach (PCO).

 All four phases reached completion by mid 2017, and the web-based database is currently in full use.

 In July of 2017, District Attorney Cruz allocated $20,025.00 from the MDAA: MA State Legislature Drug Diversion and Education Fund to contract with KRA to assist with three additional goals related to the database: